pbkware/astro-main-menu/demo/src/pages/reference.md

         /** The `url` value from the menu item's corresponding MenuItemDefinition.
 A click on a menu item will navigate to this URL unless overridden in the dataClickEventer handler. */
         url: string | undefined
     ) => boolean;

+    /** Class name used to specify hamburger is active */ export const hamburgerActiveClassName = "active";
+    /** Class name used to specify Main Menu is displayed */ export const mainMenuDisplayedClassName = "displayed";
+    /** Class name used to specify an expandable item (item with menu item and sub menu) has its sub menu expanded */ export const expandableItemExpandedClassName = "expanded";
 }
 ```